awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cloudwatch/README.md

 # Amazon Cloudwatch JavaScript SDK v3 code examples
 ## Purpose
-The code examples in this directory demonstrate how to work with the Amazon CloudWatch using the AWS SDK for JavaScript (v3).
+The code examples in this directory demonstrate how to work with Amazon CloudWatch using the AWS SDK for JavaScript (v3).

 Amazon CloudWatch provides a reliable, scalable, and flexible monitoring solution that you can start using within minutes.